Reducing Homelessness

 Moved to inactive

-See how the state of homelessness in Brisbane changes over time.*
+See how the state of homelessness in Brisbane has been changing over time.*

 Inflow